 Fresh Taste Members and Participating Funders supporting North Lawndale Fresh include Builders Vision Philanthropy, Food:Land:Opportunity, The Lumpkin Family Foundation, Walter S. Mander Foundation, and Steans Family Foundation.

-• Chicago Grows Food—to continue the Grow Your Groceries Home Garden program which aims to address food insecurity and barriers to gardening in low food access areas by providing residents with grow kits and a variety of educational resources for maintaining their gardens and increasing their knowledge of how to grow their food. $25,000
+- Chicago Grows Food—to hire additional support staff to continue the Grow Your Groceries Home Garden program which aims to address food insecurity and barriers to gardening in low food access areas by providing residents with grow kits and a variety of educational resources for maintaining their gardens and increasing their knowledge of how to grow their food. $50,000

-• Common Threads—to expand the Growing Farm-to-School Learning Opportunities collaborative program with Sumner Academy and CYC-Sidney Epstein Youth Center which provides cooking and nutrition education programs with local ingredients to increase students’ and families’ food literacy, cooking skills, and access to healthy snacks and meals.
-The program will work to bring on two other schools in North Lawndale to expand program offerings. $50,000
+- Common Threads—to expand the Growing Farm-to-School Learning Opportunities collaborative program with Sumner Academy, Corkery Elementary, and CYC-Sidney Epstein Youth Center which provides cooking and nutrition education programs with local ingredients to increase students’ and families’ food literacy, cooking skills, and access to healthy snacks and meals.
+The program will work to bring on one other school in North Lawndale to expand program offerings. $50,000

-• Gardeneers—to continue supporting school garden programs in the North Lawndale community.
-These school garden programs provide students with knowledge, skills, and tools to become food justice leaders in their communities and bring fresh produce to local residents and provide food to North Lawndale residents. $196,000
+- Gardeneers—to support the school garden programs in the North Lawndale community.
+These school garden programs provide students with knowledge, skills, and tools to become food justice leaders in their communities and bring fresh produce to local residents, and provide food to North Lawndale residents. $200,000

-• YMEN—to continue supporting the North Lawndale Garden to Table Pipeline and the operation of its food and distribution hubs—NL Greening Committee, Stone Temple Missionary Baptist Church, YMEN, The Firehouse Community Art Center and Street Vendors Association of Chicago—that distribute locally grown produce, prepared meals, and donated/rescued food reaching North Lawndale’s most isolated residents. $450,000
+- YMEN—to support the North Lawndale Garden to Table Pipeline and the operation of its food and distribution hubs—NL Greening Committee, Stone Temple Missionary Baptist Church, YMEN, The Firehouse Community Art Center and Street Vendors Association of Chicago—that distribute locally grown produce, prepared meals, and donated/rescued food reaching North Lawndale’s most isolated residents. $450,000

 Grantee Resources